funbox/chronos/README.md

 declare type ChronosDate = Date | number | string;
 ```

-Every function that accepts date as a first param expects to get instance of `Date`, or Unix timestamp as number or string.
+Every function that accepts date as a first param expects to get an instance of `Date`, or a timestamp as number or string.

-Unix timestamp may be present as seconds or milliseconds (e.g. `1596803254000` and `1596803254` is the same value).
+The timestamp may be present as seconds or milliseconds (e.g. `1596803254000` and `1596803254` is the same value).

 ### Duration